Max Altitude

 Revive yourself by having lunch.
 Enjoy the blissful evening by the side of the Bhagirathi river, you can also take an acclimatization walk to explore the area.
 To make the day more adventurous you will be spending the night in tents.
 Of course, besides the flowing river, between the mountain peaks, under the pine trees…!!!

 Wake up with the stunning fluorescent views of sun rays on the mountain peaks, and get refreshed to trudge again.
 This will be the easiest 2-3 hours trek having a gradual ascent.
 The trail widens now with closer views of the Bhagirathi peaks.
 You will cross some landslide sections easier to walk upon.
-About 45 minutes into the walk and you will reach the first ridge section and as you keep walking, the Bhagirathi group of peaks comes closer and closer.
+About 45 minutes into the walk you will reach the first ridge section and as you keep walking, the Bhagirathi group of peaks comes closer and closer.
 Soon you will reach a landslide-prone area filled with boulders and a stream running across your path.
 There will be another ridge after this point with about 8 to 9 landslide-prone bends, be mindful of falling rocks in this area.
 After the trek, you will see a bridge over a stream and a plain terrain where tents will be laid for you, this is Bhojwassa.

 Chill around in the noon after having lunch at the campsite.
 You can capture the splendid camping area, or you can walk 300 m above the Bhojwasa campsite from where you can get a striking view of the valley.
 Spend the cozy cold night in the tents.